noisebridge/PythonClass/winter2016/sqlite3.md

             2. Each row has one field per column.
         2. Schema - A schema describes a table.
         3. Database - a collection of tables, schemas, and some related things.
-    2. Type this code into a file to make a database:
+    2. Type this code into `myschema.schema` and run it to make a database:

         ```
         -- Run this file with the .read command.